p-vale/simply-weathery/README.md

 # simply-weathery

 Desktop only visualization of current weather and forecast.
-Design based on UTC time.
+For mobile users there is a -*quite random*- alert and the app is unusable.

+The design changes based only on UTC time beacuse I wasn't able to find neither an up-to-date library nor a free API to convert timezones.
+Making the calculations myself is defenetly out of this project scope.

+The icons were derigned *ad hoc* for simply-weathery.

-Made with Current Weather free API.
+Made with Current Weather free API by [OpenWeather](https://openweathermap.org/).
-I'm aware the key is exposed.

-To do:
-- use enter key on input?
-- fix time